 This will depend upon your actual GCSE results and you will have been guided to a particular pathway during meetings.
-A minimum of Grade 5's at GCSE level, usually to include English Grade 4 and Mathematics Grade 4, is the minimum entry requirement to commence A Level studies.
+A minimum of five Grade 5's at GCSE level, usually to include English and Mathematics, is the minimum entry requirement to commence A Level studies.
 Choosing the correct course is an important decision and one you should make very carefully.
 You should seek guidance and listen to all the advice you are given.
-Pathway 1 - 4 Level 3 courses (Requires Grade 7+ or above)Pathway 2 - 3 Level 3 courses (Requires Grade 5's or above) In addition, we are able to offer GCSE resit English and Maths.
+Please ensure you refer to the specific course entry requirements. - Pathway 1 4 Level 3 courses (Predicted Grade 7 or above in all subjects) - Pathway 2 3 Level 3 courses (Predicted Grade 5 in a minimum of 5 subjects) - Pathway 3 Level 3 vocational courses or Level 2 NVS (Predicted Grade 4/5 in a minimun of 5 subjects) - Pathway 4 Level 2 NVQ in Business Administration or Customer Service or possibly Level 2 Cache Early Years (1 day in school and 4 days on placement) Your age on entry to St John's School will also determine which courses are available to you.
+If you are 16 and have just completed GCSEs we can offer 2 year courses, but if you are already 17 or 18 we may only be able to offer a one year course.
+In addition, we are able to offer GCSE resit English and Maths, and Functional Skills English and Maths for NVQ students.
 Please do not hesitate to contact the Sixth Form Office on ex 2328 if you have any queries or would like to discuss studying at St John's Sixth Form.
 In Year 12 all students will work towards a Future Learn qualification and in Year 13 they will work towards the Extended Project Qualification.
 Both courses not only broaden our students experience but they contribute towards them becoming independent learners.
-Core PE & SMSCC To ensure we offer a curriculum that considers the well being of our students they will participate in both core PE and SMSCC on a weekly basis as part of their studies.
+Core PE & SMSC To ensure we offer a curriculum that considers the well being of our students they will participate in both core PE and SMSC on a weekly basis as part of their studies.
 They will have options within both programmes and the lessons are tailored to suit the needs of the group.
 Can I chose any subject?

 The answer, unfortunately is 'no', only ONE subject can be chosen from any of the blocks.
-To see the blocks currently available please visit the school website: www.stjohnsschoolcyprus.com and follow the link to the Sixth Form Prospectus.
+To see the blocks currently available please visit the school website: www.stjohnsschoolcyprus.com